Raf Simons Shutters Namesake Label

 Simons will continue to work at Prada, where he was named co-creative director of the brand in February 2020, working in partnership with Miuccia Prada “with equal responsibilities for creative input and decision making,” the company said at the time.
 The first codesigned collection was unveiled digitally for spring 2021 during Milan Fashion Week.

-Although the development suggested Prada and Patrizio Bertelli, co-chief executive of the Prada Group, were readying a succession plan at the Italian fashion house, asked if she was eyeing retirement at some point, the designers brushed off the suggestion at the time of Simons’ appointment.
+The recruitment of Simons suggested that Prada and Patrizio Bertelli, co-chief executive officer of the Prada Group, were readying a succession plan at the Italian fashion house.
+However, asked if she was eyeing retirement at some point, the designer brushed off the suggestion.

-Prada also said that Simons’ contract with the house “in theory, it’s forever.”
+Prada has described Simons’ contract with the house as “in theory, it’s forever.”

+It is understood that Prada is increasingly focused on Miu Miu, although not to the detriment of Prada.
+She is still involved in the design of both labels.

-The partnership underlines the strong complicity between Simons and the Prada Group, which originally tapped him to become creative director of Jil Sander in 2005 when the group owned that brand, and the long friendship between Simons and Prada.
+The designers’ partnership underlines the strong complicity between Simons and the Prada Group, which originally tapped him to become creative director of Jil Sander in 2005 when the group owned that brand.

 They share a similar aesthetic hinged on modernism and occasionally futurism.
-They also share a passion for contemporary art and hold the torch for daring creative expression, and occasional provocation.
+They also share a passion for contemporary art and carry a torch for daring creative expression, and occasional provocation.

-For his own spring 2023 collection, which was postponed from London Fashion Week to Frieze due to the national mourning for Queen Elizabeth II, Simons invited more than 1,000 guests gathered at Printworks, the cult party venue in Canada Water, southeast London, where Simons conjured a Berghain-style moment.
+For his own spring 2023 collection, which was postponed from London Fashion Week to Frieze due to the national mourning for Queen Elizabeth II, Simons invited more than 1,000 guests.
+They gathered at Printworks, the cult party venue in Canada Water, southeast London, where Simons conjured a Berghain-style moment.

 Guests gathered in the vast, cavernous venue around long black bars and drank beer and cocktails out of paper cups.
 Just before the show began, those bars were transformed into one long runway.